LilithSWE/Webshop-first-JS-assignment/README.md

 ### Special Rules:

-- Depending on time and weekday the prices should vary.
-- Depending on the total amount you may or may not use different types of payment methods.
-- Discount based on amount of products.
-- Shipping based on amount of products.
 - Timer on how long time the customer ha to complete the order, 15 min.
 - Visual feedback when price in basket changes
+- Depending on time and weekday the prices should vary. (missing)
+- Depending on the total amount you may or may not use different types of payment methods. (missing)
+- Discount based on amount of products. (missing)
+- Shipping based on amount of products. (missing)

 ### Customer info details: